mebmrauf/mebmrauf/README.md

 ### 🔧 What I’m Good At:
 - I have a solid foundation in **Python**.
-- Currently, I'm diving deep into **Data Structures, Algorithms and Databases**, which has been quite the adventure so far!
+- Currently, I'm diving deep into **Web Development**, which has been quite the adventure so far!
+But the thing is, I don’t want to work in the development sector.
 - I like to keep a cool head under pressure, especially when tackling complex issues.

 ### 🌟 My Interests:
 While I’m still exploring where my true passion lies, I’m open to venturing into various tech domains.
 Every new challenge is an opportunity to learn and grow!
+Currently, I’m especially intrigued by the cybersecurity sector and am considering pursuing it further, though I’m keeping my options open as I explore other areas in tech.

 ---